-The Board's Corporate Governance Guidelines include qualification guidelines for directors standing for re-election and new candidates for membership on the Board.
+The Board's Corporate Governance Guidelines include qualification guidelines for directors standing for reelection and new candidates for membership on the Board.
 All candidates are evaluated by the Committee on Directors and Governance using these qualification guidelines.
 In accordance with the guidelines, as part of the selection process, the Committee on Directors and Governance examines candidates' business skills and experience (including financial literacy), independence, demonstrated leadership, personal integrity, judgment and ability to devote the appropriate amount of time and energy to serving the best interests of stockholders.
 The Committee on Directors and Governance also considers those other factors it may deem relevant, including the needs of the Board and other attributes of the candidate.
-In addition, although there is no specific policy on considering diversity, the Board and the Committee on Directors and governance also considers sense, including persons diverse in geography, gender, ethnicity, experience, functional background and professional experience.
+In addition, although there is no specific policy on considering diversity, the Board and the Committee on Directors and Governance believe that Board membership should reflect diversity in its broadest sense, including persons diverse in geography, gender, ethnicity, experience, functional background and professional experience.
 The Board and the Committee on Directors and Governance are committed to finding proven leaders who are qualified to serve as NCR directors and may from time to time engage outside search firms to assist in identifying and contacting qualified candidates.